Ayushnoobb/youtube-clone/README.md

 # youtube-clone Project Setup

-This guide will help you set up a new project using Vite, a blazing fast frontend build tool.
+This guide will help you set up youtube-clone

 ## Prerequisites